WRX Etune & STI Etune (FA20 or EJ25/EJ20)

 E-tuning works as follows:

-- Brewed Motors makes a custom base calibration “Map” for your Cobb AccessPort based on your exact engine mods and emails it to you.
+- Brewed Motors makes a custom base calibration “Map” for your Cobb AccessPort based on your exact build details & engine mods.
+Please submit your build details/mods to our FREE online database: Etune Database

 - You upload the calibration to your AP/car.